Here is a sampling of some of my perspectives.

 Each and every relationship in our life is precious.
-Progress in a relationship is not that we are more close to each other, but rather to the Higher Truth we all share.
-The purpose of relationships with others in our life is ultimately to realize our Spirit more deeply.
+Progress in a relationship is not about closeness with each other, but rather to the Higher Truth we all share.
+The purpose of relationships with others in our life is ultimately to realize our Spirit within more deeply.

 Consensual drug-use and sex work should be divorced from legality.
 Whether right or wrong, it’s not the government’s role to legislate or regulate individual human choices.
 The government is not the authority over society, but rather its servant.

 My perspective is that human life actually precedes conception (a spiritual perspective).
-But whatever the case, we can all agree that much of our work and thrust of our efforts should be on how can we minimize or eliminate the possibility of even getting to the point of having to consider an abortion, through better education and more effective, diverse prevention techniques.
+But whatever the case, we can all agree that much of our work and thrust of our efforts should be on how can we minimize or eliminate the possibility of even getting to the point of having to consider an abortion, through education, dialog, reflection and more effective prevention techniques.

 Humans are polluting the environment in many, many ways.
 Some ways are trivial and others are more significant.
-The point is to evolve society to the point where we can use cleaner sources of energy and healthier lifestyles without disrupting our progress as a human species.
+The point is to evolve society to the place where we can use cleaner sources of energy and healthier lifestyles without disrupting our progress as a human species.

 Can we take the best and leave the best?
 What can we do to encourage freedom and options for each of us to create and innovate, while at the same time ensuring that we never have to be victim to economic coercion or oppression in the process?

 Students might privately use their own metrics, or have metrics that are just for themselves and tracking their own growth — that is fine if they find them helpful.
-But a system that pits one learner against another, and tries to validate how good we learned, rather than encourage everyone to grow, discover, and explore in a way aligned with the Spirit within them, is evil and devastating to our mind.
+But a system that pits one learner against another, and tries to validate how well we learned, rather than encourage everyone to grow, discover, and explore in a way aligned with the Spirit within them, is devastating to our mind.